lingliw/panTool/padocTool/input/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Define the web creation method

 Next, define a method to create the web app.
 This method, `createWebApp`, specifies the parameters of the web app and the webspace.
-It also creates and configures the Azure Websites management client, which is defined by the [WebSiteManagementClient][] object.
+It also creates and configures the App Service Web Apps management client, which is defined by the [WebSiteManagementClient][] object.
 The management client is key to creating Web Apps.
 It provides RESTful web services that allow applications to manage web apps (performing operations such as create, update, and delete) by calling the service management API.

     private static void createWebApp() throws Exception {

-        // Specify configuration settings for the Azure Websites management client.
+        // Specify configuration settings for the App Service management client.
         Configuration config = ManagementConfiguration.configure(
             new URI(uri),
             subscriptionId,